-We’re on a mission to ensure that everyone, everywhere has the opportunity to develop a love of STEM—science, technology, engineering and maths.
+We’re on a mission to ensure everyone, everywhere has the opportunity to develop a love of STEM—Science, Technology, Engineering & Maths!

-We deliver engaging STEM experiences for children, creating opportunities to learn and explore in a way that inspires a lifelong curiosity.
+At Nanogirl Labs, we create engaging STEM experiences for children, plus exciting opportunities to learn & explore in a way that inspires lifelong curiosity.

-With a team of qualified scientists who are expert science communicators, we deliver explosive live science theatre shows, science assembly shows in schools, teacher PLD training, science birthday parties and much more!
-We create learning environments that match how children learn best—by combining compelling narrative storylines with accessible, hands-on experiences.
+With a team of qualified scientists and expert science communicators, Nanogirl Labs delivers explosive live science shows, theatre shows, teacher PLD training, science birthday parties & more!
+We create learning environments that match how children learn best—with compelling narrative storylines with accessible, hands-on experiences.

-By opening eyes and minds through impactful STEM learning experiences in homes, schools and communities, we seek to inspire and empower tomorrow’s thinkers, creators and innovators.
+By opening eyes and minds with STEM learning in homes, schools and communities, we seek to inspire and empower tomorrow’s thinkers, creators and innovators!

-Nanogirl Labs was created by founders Joe Davis and Dr Michelle Dickinson, MNZM.
-Based in Auckland, New Zealand, our team works around the world to design and deliver products and experiences that are both highly engaging and deeply impactful.
+Nanogirl Labs was created by founders, Joe Davis and Dr Michelle Dickinson.
+Our team, based in Auckland, New Zealand, works to design products and experiences that are both engaging and impactful.

 Increasing diversity and inclusion in STEM fields is one of the key outcomes of our work worldwide and we focus on sustainability and accessibility in everything we do.